akmanuareraa/hola-chain/README.md

 # hola-chain
- Basic Blockchain App, managed by Smart Contracts, that allows people to send 'wave' to anyone holding an Ethereum Address.
+ Basic Blockchain App, managed by Smart Contract, that allows people to send 'wave' to anyone holding an Ethereum Address.